This tutorial shows you how to set a firmware password on your Mac to further increase the security of your computer.

 Thankfully, you can easily do this by setting a firmware password on your computer.
-This will ensure that no one can boot your Mac using a bootable external hard drive, CD/DVD or USB thumb drive with a usable copy of the operating system on it.
+This will ensure that no one can boot your Mac using a bootable external drive, CD/DVD or USB thumb drive with a usable copy of the operating system on it.

 Before we get to it, keep in mind that you cannot reset a forgotten firmware password.

 Therefore, write down your firmware password and keep it in safe place.
 If you forget it, you will need to schedule a service appointment with an Apple Retail Store or Apple Authorized Service Provider to unlock your computer.
+They will ask for proof of purchase like the original receipt or invoice to ensure the computer is actually yours and not stolen!

 - MacBook Air (Late 2010 and later)